Emma Hunton

 Emma Hunton is an American actress.
 She is best known for playing Davia Moss in the drama series Good Trouble.

 Early life

 Hunton was born in Los Angeles, California.
 Her mother was hesitant at her desire to be an actress as she also entered the industry at a young age.
 She has revealed that she was bullied as a child and didn't have any friends growing up.
 As a response to the bullying her mother put her in a community theater group.
 The casting director of the theater said Hunton had the talent to make a career as an actress.

 Career

 Early on in her career Hunton made appearances in various television shows such as the sitcom The Drew Carey Show, the drama series Judging Amy and the sitcom Sonny with a Chance.
 Hunton is best known for playing Davia Moss in Good Trouble She said her character is very similar to her real life perso Hunton has also done many theater shows and musicals.
+Her theatre credits include roles in the Broadway, Off-Broadway, and national touring casts of Wicked (Elphaba), Spring Awakening (Ilse), Next to Normal (Natalie), and Rent (Maureen).